About Queensland Water and Land Carers

 The organisation is incorporated and governed by a constitution that sets out the objectives, powers and administrative arrangements.

-QWaLC’s network extends across the 14 NRM regions of Queensland, each of which is represented by a QWaLC board member elected from the regional groups.
+QWaLC’s network extends across the 14 NRM regions (management units) of Queensland, each of which is represented by a QWaLC board member elected from the regional groups.
 The board members participate on a board of management.